tyrocca/simple-weather-app/README.md

 On the server side I have three models:
 - `Subscriber` - this model represents a subscriber.
 A subscriber has an email field, valid email field, a city field, and a state field.
 (As an extension I would have liked to make a unique key per subscriber for activating their email address, but this would have complicated me sending emails to klaviyo so I left it off.
 Ideally one would do this and prune emails that went unvalidated for a certain amount of time).
 - `State` - this represents a subscriber's state.
 I made this a model (although it could have also been an enum).
 This object could be useful if you were trying to target a specific subset of subscribers.
 - `City` - all the subscribers are tied to a city.
 I decided to add sending methods to this models to limit the number of requests being sent to wunderground.
 This way we only make a request to wunderground iff there are subscribers in that city.
-This makes it so we would only make about 100 requests to wunderground even if we had millions of subscribers.
+This makes it so we would only make a max of 100 requests to wunderground even if we had millions of subscribers.

+### Sending Emails

+To send emails the user needs to send by running `python manage.py runscript send_emails`.
+This will send emails to all of the validated users.
+We only make one request per city and generate the email text once per city to be as efficient as possible.
+If we were scaling this up we could even use threads.
+I had to make a throwaway gmail account for sending these emails, but ideally I would have used an email service like sparkpost and done my substitutions through them.